|Values are valid only on day of printing.|

 Plasma porphyrins are most appropriate for monitoring treatment of PCT.
 Although analysis in plasma is not recommended for diagnosis, increases in plasma porphyrin concentrations are observed in the cutaneous porphyrias and may be elevated during acute episodes of AIP, VP, and HCP.
 In addition, persons in chronic renal failure who develop bullous dermatosis similar to that associated with PCT may have increased plasma porphyrins.

 The workup of patients with a suspected porphyria is most effective when following a stepwise approach.
 See Porphyria (Acute) Testing Algorithm and Porphyria (Cutaneous) Testing Algorithm in Special Instructions or contact Mayo Medical Laboratories to discuss testing strategies.

 < or =1.0 mcg/dL

 Plasma porphyrins, especially protoporphyrin are extremely sensitive to light and may degrade to normal levels if not handled properly.
-Send specimen frozen in amber vial (Supply T192) to protect from light.
+Send specimen frozen in amber vial (T192) to protect from light.

 1. Tortorelli S, Kloke K, Raymond K: Chapter 15: Disorders of porphyrin metabolism.
 In Biochemical and Molecular Basis of Pediatric Disease.
 Fourth edition.
 Edited by DJ Dietzen, MJ Bennett, ECC Wong.
 AACC Press, 2010, pp 307-324